marcussteinbacher/copula/readme.md

 adj_return_windows = r_windows*adj_factor_windows
 ```
 ### 3.1 Variance-Covariance
-The linear-parametric variance-covariance model, called *1.c*, assumes that asset returns are multivariate normally distributed and is built upon the assumption of constant portfolio standard deviation over a certain period. <br>
+The linear-parametric variance-covariance model, called *1.c*, assumes that asset returns are multivariate normally distributed and is built upon the assumption of constant portfolio standard deviation. <br>
 The day-ahead VaR expressed as a simple $\alpha$-quantile of portfolio return observations $Q_\alpha$ is given by,

 ```math
 \begin{equation}